huudoanh123qn/FasterMiVOS/README.md

 1. `python download_model.py` to get all the required models.
 2. `python interactive_gui.py --video <path to video>` or `python interactive_gui.py --images <path to a folder of images>`.
 A video has been prepared for you at `examples/example.mp4`.
 3. If you need to label more than one object, additionally specify `--num_objects <number_of_objects>`.
 See all the argument options with `python interactive_gui.py --help`.
-4. There are instructions in the GUI.
-You can also watch the [demo videos](https://hkchengrex.github.io/MiVOS/video.html#partb) for some ideas.

 ### DAVIS Interactive VOS